S. K. Wankhede: Political career

-As Cricket Administrator
+As cricket administrator

-Wankhede was the President of the Board of Control for Cricket in India from 1980-81 to 1982-83, and the Vice president from 1972-73 to 1979-80.
+Wankhede was the President of the Board of Control for Cricket in India from 1980-81 to 1982-83, and the Vice-president from 1972-73 to 1979-80.
 He led the Bombay Cricket Association from 1963-64 till his death.
 He also chaired various other sporting bodies.
 He was an agriculturist and businessman by profession.

 The Bombay Cricket Association (BCA) had persistent disputes with the Cricket Club of India over ticketing revenues from Brabourne Stadium, which is owned by CCI.
 After a particularly bitter dispute in the early 1970s, the BCA decided to build a stadium of its own in Mumbai.
 Built under his leadership, it is now named after him as Wankhede Stadium, and is a prominent international cricketing venue.

+In popular culture

+It is told that Mr. Wankhede went to watch the India vs Zimbabwe match of the 1983 World Cup at Tunbridge Wells.
+Seeing India at 17 for 5, Wankhede asked his Indian taxi driver to keep the meter running.
+Later, after Kapil Dev's onslaught of unbeaten 175, a world record then, and India defeating Zimbabwe, it is said that Wankhede paid 300 pounds for that taxi ride.
+This has been captured in The 83 Movie starring Ranveer Singh.